chetanganatra/Excel-2-Elasticsearch/README.md

 * If not provided, default field mapping is Not_Analyzed and String (_NS)
 * Index analysis character could be **N** => Not Analyzed and **A** => Analyzed
 * Data type character could be **I** => Integer, **D** => Date, **S** => String, **B** => Double
-* For Date fields choose custom cell format "dd-mmm-yyyy hh:mm:ss".
+* For Date fields, choose custom cell format "dd-mmm-yyyy hh:mm:ss".
 In case you wish to use a different Date format in Excel, appropriate changes needs to be done in the perl code.

 **License**
 --